-The Notary Office of Montgomery County, Ohio, is located at the Dayton Bar Association.
+The Notary Office of Montgomery County, Ohio is located at the Dayton Bar Association.
 Through the Notary Office, you can become a Notary Public or renew your notary commission.
 The DBA provides and processes notary applications and exams, sell stamps and supplies and answer questions about becoming a Notary Public.

 You must apply in person between the hours of 9:00am and 1:00pm Monday through Friday.
-You must be at least 18 years old and free of any felony convictions.
-You must also be registered to vote at your current address.
-If you are unsure if you are registered to vote, please check with the Board of Elections at 451 W. Third St., in Dayton or call 937-225-5656.
+You must be at least 18 years old, free of any felony convictions and be registered to vote at your current address.

 The application fee is $75.00.
 Fees may be paid by cash, check (Made payable to the Dayton Bar Association) or major credit card at the time the application if filled out.

-If you are an attorney licensed in Ohio, with an active Ohio Supreme Court number, you must be a resident of Montgomery County, or have a business address in Montgomery County.
-You can also be a resident of another state with a business address in Montgomery County and licensed by the state to practice law in Ohio.
+Licensed Ohio Attorneys who either live or practice in Montgomery County may apply for their notary commissions through the Dayton Bar Association.
 The application fee is $35.00 for DBA members and $55.00 for non-members.
-An attorney’s commission is good for life, as long as the attorney is registered in good standing to practice law with the Ohio Supreme Court.
+An attorney’s commission is good for life, if the attorney is registered in good standing to practice law with the Ohio Supreme Court.
 Please contact our office for more information.